vmartinv/tiger-compiler/README.md

   0
 end
 ```
 This feature was implemented by adding an extra stage just after parsing, where includes are replaced for the contents of the included files.
 Extra care was taken for detecting include loops.
+Implementation lives on `tigerinclude.sml`.

 ### extern